0xTheWolf/Red-Alert/README.md

 4. Open up your firewall and point to your newly setup web server
 5. _____
 6. PROFIT!!!
-7. LEAK ALPHA TO theWolf on FB Discord ;) if you enjoed this.
+7. LEAK ALPHA TO theWolf on FB Discord ;) if you enjoyed this.